 Attempts to get around these restrictions will fail with an exception.
 These restrictions are in place so that users can never access unprivileged data through the cluster.

-To create the cluster using the REST API, see Create cluster enabled for table access control example.
+To create the cluster using the REST API, see Create new cluster.